MrMisc/RustyTrialSimulator/README.md

 %3: a hybrid of the 2.
 Once %1 fails, a %2 is activated.

 %4-%0: No current method.

+#### Quick calibrations | using methods

+The above is not invalidated to a significant extent, however, there is some underlying logic that is left not quite explained and/or explored in this method rubric.
+The less concerned user, should at the very least, note that within the methods 1-4, there is an underlying pity mechanism that is built into the simulator for these particular methods.
+The pity system activates a free 100% run on the current trial given that the user has previously failed 2 consecutive times.
+To avoid it, simply use methods 11-14 for the equivalent, without any pity system.

+#### Additional Details

+For the more curious user, here are some further details.
+As a preface, remember that by default, every level given by the user as a probability vector and price vector, is set to cause each simulation/seed to fall down to the previous trial level a level upon failure.

+Firstly, the pity system does in fact trigger upon 2 consecutive failures.
+This, however, triggers only if the trials are unique.
+Hence, nothing happens if you fail on the same level twice.
+When does that happen - when falling below the trial level is impossible.
+This in turn happens due to 2 reasons: you are at the first level, OR you have annotated a fixed level somewhere within the probability vector aside from the first level.
+This, is done by annotating the probability value for that trial level, with a * (eg 0.3,0.3,0.3*,0.3,0.3*).

+Secondly, the pity system by default is set to such that it DOES NOT trigger at the fixed levels if you have failed twice at that level.
+However, the option to do so is available for any methods that are greater than or equal to 5 (for methods below 100).
+For methods above 100, take note that we have also allowed for this to occur at %100 < 5.
+In other words, 100-104, 200-204 etc.

+In addition to this, the option to REMOVE the pity system is available by simply making sure that %100>=10.
+Hence, methods 10-99, 110-199, 210-299 etc are methods that are not using the pity system.
+Failing 2 times in a row in any scenario with these methods inputted into the trial simulator will NOT trigger any pity system.

+Finally, as we have begun mentioning them, there are now methods that are above 100 (the 100+ series).
+Initially, by design, methods past 15 were redundant.
+However, in the interest of examining **reinforcement** systems, we added them in.
+Essentially, methods above 100, reward the seed for succeeding a consecutive number of times.
+The number of times is decided by the ones digit of the method number (as long as it is >100) i.e. method_number%10 = N. Hence, this goes up to 9.

+One may ask, does this replace the user behaviour initially coded for methods 1-3,11-13 for methods above 100?
+In fact, no!
+We have simply moved that logic to be denoted by the whole number division by 100.
+Hence, now method 102 for instance, denotes user behaviour reminiscent of method 1, WITH a pity system, AND a reinforcement system whereby the seed gets a free trial success after having completed 2 trial success in succession.
+The logic is as follows below...

 | Primary<br>method | User behaviour                                                                                                                                                                                                                                                                                                                  | Pity system (2 fails)                                 | Reinforcement System (N successes)                                                                                                           | Explicit Conditions                                                                                                                                                                                                                         | Method Numbers<br> (user input)            |
 |-------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------|
 | 1                 | Multiple attempts per seed to finish<br><br>Terminate each attempt at fixed number of attempts                                                                                                                                                                                                                                  | Yes<br><br>Does NOT apply at (*)<br>fixed boundaries  | No                                                                                                                                           | method_number%10 = 1<br><br>method_number<100<br><br>Method number must be<br>below 100 and have 1<br>in the ones place                                                                                                                     | 1                                          |